 JOHNSON, Edward Barclay “Ted” World War II

-Edward was born in Coe Hill, Ontario on April 18, 1921.
+Edward was born in Coe Hill, Ontario on April 18, 1921, son of Harold Henry Johnson & Mildred Ilverna.
 He volunteered for the Canadian Forces in 1940 and served in Canada, United States, Great Britain and Italy during World War II.
-He trained in Canada and the United States and served with the Special Force consisting of Canadian and US Service Men known as the Devils Brigade.
-He served with the Prince of Wales Regiment and First Special Service Force.
-He was severely wounded in Italy and it became necessary to amputate his left leg at the hip and his right leg was badly injured.
-He received the Purple Heart as a result.
-On
+He trained in Canada and the United States, and served with the Special Force consisting of Canadian and US Service Men known as Devils Brigade.
+He was with the Prince of Wales Regiment.

 JOHNSON, Henry Scott “Harry” World War II